 Sustainability, Down to a Science

-Sustainability principles are fully integrated into all core areas of our business.
+Sustainability and fair trade principles are fully integrated into all core areas of our business.

 Our goal is to be carbon footprint neutral by 2025.

 Reduced Carbon Footprint

 Green Polyethyelene (PE) is chemically identical to fossil-fuel-based PE but is made from sugar-cane, a renewable resource, that locks carbon dioxide from air as the plant grows.
 Our tubes have a negative carbon footprint based on a lifecycle analysis (LCA) done by the Carbon Footprint Society.
 Land utilization is also very efficient:3 tons of Green PE can be produced from 1 hectare (2 US football fields) of sugarcane farmland and be converted into 200,000 x 50 mL tubes or 600,000 x 15mL tubes.
 So our complete 2022 production needs are met by an area comparable to 4 US football fields.

 Using post-consumer recycled (PCR) plastics has a number of environmental benefits.
 Recycling reduces the amount of plastic sent to landfills, and using PCR helps support the recycling infrastructure.
 Using recycled PET plastic for bottles means that less petroleum is needed to make new, virgin resin.
 Recycled PET also requires less energy to produce and has a lower carbon footprint than virgin PET.
 Note that using PCR may introduce subtle challenges and process considerations, so that bottles may have slight variations in color, for example.